baremetal-engine/BareMetal/README.md

 - Strip Godot to the bone and optimize for *performance-first*.
 - Deliver playable demos with AAA visuals on mid-tier GPUs.
 - Build a contributor community of rebels, engineers, and artists.
-- Force the industry to reckon with the truth: **they've been wasting your hardware for profit**.
+- Make the industry admit the truth: **your hardware was never the problem.**

 ### 🛠 Want to Help?